 4. Walk, bike & dip in the Bow River

 Canmore has an extensive trail system all around.
 The gravel path along the Bow River is a popular spot for bikers, runners, hikers and all-around visitors.
-Michal and I like to go biking along the river with the occasional dip in the Bow River for our tired legs.
+Michal and I like biking along the river with the occasional dip in the Bow River for our tired legs.

 Read more: 14 awesome bike trails around Banff (for all levels)